LucianoBestia/fetchtest/README.md

 Rust has futures.
 JavaScript has promises.
 They are same-same, but different.
 I don't really understand why I should jump from futures to promises and back?
 Why not just use promises?
 What is so much better using futures?
+## Better code
+After all this ranting from an old man and spending a lot of time and effort I have finally something I like.
+I used the fetch example that converts from promises to futures.
+From that I created a generic function that encapsulates all the promise/future chain.
+At the end of this chain we want to do something useful.
+So I must send a reference to a function as a parameter.
+It works!
+And I like it because the complicated stuff is 'hidden' in a single function.
+The function that really executes something useful is just a simple function as usual.
 ## rust async+await
 It is still in the working.
-Very promising, but it takes forever...
+Very promising, but it takes forever to get released in stable...
 ## build and run
 Type and run this in the project folder
 `cargo make dev`